GalaxyRoblox/Policies/docs/moderation.md

 </div>

 1. If you were given Trial Moderator on the 8th of April, your evaluation period would end on April 22nd.
 If you announce that you will be inactive for a week, your evaluation period will instead end on April 29th.
-2. !!! quote "[Discord Terms of Service](https://discord.com/terms/#4 "Discord Terms of Service - Your Discord Account") ("Your Discord Account")"
+2. /// admonition | [Discord Terms of Service](https://discord.com/terms/#4 "Discord Terms of Service - Your Discord Account") ("Your Discord Account")
+    type: quote
 You agree not to license, sell, lend, or transfer your account, Discord username, vanity URL, or other unique identifier without our prior written approval.
+///

-3. !!! quote "[Roblox Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use "Roblox Terms of Use") (User Terms 2b, "Securing an Account")"
+3. /// admonition | [Roblox Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use "Roblox Terms of Use") (User Terms 2b, "Securing an Account")
+    type: quote
 You are responsible for maintaining the confidentiality and security of any credentials used to access your Account (e.g., a username and password).
 You must not share or disclose such credentials to others (except for Guardians in the case of a Minor User).
+///

 ## Minor Infractions